mattiasvillani/BayesLearnCourse/README.md

 * Gelman, Carlin, Stern, Dunson, Vehtari, Rubin (2014).
 Bayesian Data Analysis.
 Chapman & Hall/CRC: Boca Raton, Florida.
 3rd edition.
-* My slides on this page
+* Some chapters from a book that I writing for this course.
 * Additional course material linked from this page, such as articles and tutorial.

 The course schedule on TimeEdit is here: [Schedule](https://cloud.timeedit.net/su/web/stud1/ri161XQQ580Z50Qv17043gZ6y1Y7406Q5Y65Y3.html).